grempe/grempe.github.io/keys.md

 email, code signing, and for signing the Git repository I manage this blog with.

-Since this repository is signed, either at commit time or with a signed tag, any content that is found within this repo can probably be implicitly be trusted as coming from me.
+Since this repository is signed, either at commit time or with a signed tag, any content that is found within can be implicitly trusted.

 ### Master Signing Key